 Coach Bryant asked Dad to reconsider committing to Vanderbilt, and instead play for Alabama.
 Although Alabama was out of scholarships for the year, Coach Bryant promised Dad a scholarship after his freshman season.

 Consider that Dad would likely have never started playing football without the encouragement of his friend Ralph.
-When Ralph focused on baseball and Dad was a 120 lb. high school sophomore, consider how easily he could have quit football. and what made him turn-around to answer the phone when he was running late to the banquet where he planned to announce his commitment to Vanderbilt.
+When Ralph focused on baseball and Dad was a 120 lb. high school sophomore, consider how easily he could have quit football.
+And what made him turn-around to answer the phone when he was running late to the banquet where he planned to announce his commitment to Vanderbilt.
 He may have never known it was Coach Bryant calling, and wanted him to play at Alabama.

 DAD WENT TO ALABAMA.